Hands up who doesn’t love farmhouse style printables, especially if they’re free. Like these charming oversized vintage tags.

 Aren’t they cool?
 I’ve been trying to

 Print and cut the tags out before applying a few layers of Mod Podge to seal them.
 Trace around the edges of the tags to create a template on the balsa wood.
 Carefully cut out the template using a really sharp craft knife.
 That’s the wonderful thing about balsa wood.
-You don’t need any fancy tools or one of those woodpecker on steroids machines to cut it 😀
+You don’t need any fancy tools or that woodpecker on steroids to cut it 😀

 Once the balsa wood templates have been cut, apply a layer of Mod Podge and glue the oversized tags down.